HoffmannP/wolServer/README.md

 See the [Docker Readme](Docker/README.md) if you want to build & run in Docker

 ## build
-with go already installed
+With go already installed:

     GOPATH=$PWD go build src/wakeUp.go

 ## run
-create a `config.json` according to your environment and just do it (✔)
+Create a `config.json` according to your environment and just do it (✔).

     ./wakeUp

-if you want to serve a favicon place a file "favicon.ico" in the template dir
+If you want to serve a favicon place a file `favicon.ico` in the template dir.

 ## usage
 `-port string`	port number (default "8000")